BetTogether/BetTogether-Client/README.md

 Users are minted ERC20 tokens equalling the Dai bet, which must be burnt when receiving their stake back (and winnings, if any).

-This project contains the Ethereum smart contracts, the client code can be found under the following link.
+This repo contains the front end client, the smart contracts code can be found under the following link.

 [Corresponding Contracts](https://github.com/BetTogether/MagicBet-Contracts)